Use this article to help you find your way around the Zendesk Explore interface.

 |Admin menu (Explore Professional and Enterprise only): Contains account settings such as dashboard email delivery and editor permissions.
 Admins can access all account settings, while editors can only edit specific settings (see Editing Explore account settings).|

-When you open Explore, you always start in the Dashboards library.
+When you open Explore Lite or Explore Professional, you always start in the Dashboards library.
 If you're using Explore Professional, you can switch to the Queries, and Datasets libraries which have the same look and feel.
-The main components in the library are:
+The main components in each library are:

 - All: Displays every item, regardless of who created it .

 - My dashboards/queries/datasets: Displays all items that were created by you.

 - Settings: Shows a drop-down menu where you can edit, duplicate, and delete items.
 For queries and dashboards, you can also choose to share them.
 The Settings icon () will appear when you hover a dashboard, query, or dataset name.

 In Explore, editors and admins can create new queries, dashboards, and datasets using the Explore builders.
 Builders contain all available customization options and settings.
 For more information on creating and customizing queries, dashboards, and datasets, see Getting Started with Zendesk Explore for reporting and analytics.